bdotchristensen/ling380final/README.md

 Contains zipped numpy files of each word used to compute the average embedding vector in Question 2, by language.

 ### ./bert-base-multilingual-cased/
 Contains the multilingual BERT model used to compute embeddings of words in Russian, Polish, Czech, German, and Finnish.
+Model is available at Hugging Face, but was omitted here for size concerns.

 ### ./german/
 Contains data used for German analyses and the corpus of cased nouns.
 The notebook derives the nouns needed for our analysis from the larger corpora.